Workforce or People Planning - Simple Steps

 Key points for feedback

 Supporting a colleague fully as they commences a new role with the University of Sheffield is a key element of the recruitment process.
 Investing in the development and delivery of a relevant and informative induction programme is an extremely positive starting point for the working relationship.

 Make sure staff know what their role is in your new starter's induction process.

 Staff induction within each department is normally co-ordinated by the Recruiter in conjunction with the line manager/HoD.
 It’s important to plan an individual programme to suit the needs of the appointee and the post in question.
 A manager’s induction toolkit is available online with guidance about what needs to be included in the programme as well as useful templates for welcome letters etc. The following should be included in the programme as a minimum starting point:

 The Induction Portal

 The portal brings together information about the University and the city of Sheffield for new staff along with key information and activities by timescale to provide a clear induction path for them to follow.
 New starters will automatically be sent a welcome email including a link and password to the portal three months before their start date (or later if applicable), so all that is required of the recruiting coordinator is to continue to focus on providing an excellent local departmental/faculty induction programme for your new staff.

 Recruitment is one of the most important tasks the University undertakes.
 Recruiting high-quality staff is essential to ensuring we remain a highly competitive and diverse university.
-There are two key recruitment roles - Recruitment and Selection Co-ordinators and the Chairs of Interview Panels.

 The Power of Difference: Recruitment at Sheffield